-Wagering on the total score of a game is one of the most popular markets offered by sportsbooks.
+Wagering on the total score of a game is one of the most popular sports betting markets.
 This is known as over/under betting.

-Operators will assign a number that the two teams have to combine to score and you can either bet the over or the under on it.
-In other words, you can wager on whether they will fall short or eclipse the number that is set by the provider.
+Every game will have a projected total (for runs, goals, points, etc.) that the two teams have to combine to score and you can either bet the over or the under on it.
+In other words, you can wager on whether they will fall short or eclipse the projected total.

 That’s how the total gets its over/under name, which is also referred to as the O/U for short.
 All three of these betting terms mean the same thing.